-College Ave is starting to generate a lot of attention and offers a student loan consolidation service that is definitely worth considering.
+College Ave is starting to generate a lot of attention and offers a student loan refinance service that is definitely worth considering.

 As far as repayment length, the companies have some key differences.
 SoFi has repayment lengths of 5, 7, 10, 15 and 20 years.
-College Ave does not offer a 20 year repayment plan, but they do have a total of 11 different repayment lengths between 5 and 20 years.
+College Ave recently added a 20-year repayment plan, and they are now advertising a total of 16 different loan terms between 5 and 20 years.

 SoFi gets a boost in our rankings because they actually have a career services department dedicated to helping SoFi borrowers who are underemployed or unemployed.
 The calculation here seems to be that SoFi thinks they will be better off financially if they help their borrowers get a good job instead of spending money on debt collection.
-We see this consumer friendly approach as a big plus.
+We see this consumer-friendly approach as a big plus.

 There are a few reasons that SoFi gets an edge over College Ave in this comparison.
 However, the true test for most consumers will be the interest rates.
 Because the rate ranges of these two companies overlap, it is entirely possible that College Ave offers a rate better than SoFi.
 It is for this reason that both companies should be considered.
 In fact, the more student loan consolidation companies you apply to, the better you can feel about the rate that you eventually find.
 A full list of the major lenders is available here.